leth4/Colorlink/README.md

 Note that properties in the custom editors can only be linked if created using SerializedProperty.

-If you want to apply the same linkings to a component of the same type, right-click on the first component header and select `Copy Color Links`.
+If you want to apply the same links to a component of the same type, right-click on the first component header and select `Copy Color Links`.
 For the next component, select `Paste Color Links`.

 ### Linking material properties